 # and proxy type like residential:

-To wrap this article let's take a look at some frequently asked questions regarding web scraping Akamai pages:
+To wrap this guide, let's take a look at some frequently asked questions regarding web scraping Akamai protected pages:

 Is it legal to scrape Akamai-protected pages?